Usage

 plt.title ("Diurnal Temperature Cycle for Germany, Jan.
 2019")

-It is possible to do arithmtic operations of the differnt time steps of the dataset.
+It is possible to do arithmtic operations of the different time steps of the dataset.
 Next, the temperature difference between 00:00 UTM and 12:00 UTM is shown across the globe.
 The temperature difference is inverted with the changing day and night cycle across the globe.

 diff=xarr.t2m.isel(time=0) - xarr.t2m.isel(time=11)